AnimeThemes/animethemes-api-docs/docs/list/playlist/track/restore/index.md

 For example, the `/restore/playlist/1/track/1` endpoint will restore the soft deleted playlist track of id `1` and return the restored playlist track resource.

+The restored track will be appended to the end of the list of tracks in the playlist.

 ## URL

 ```sh